luke-h1/anime-quotes-app/README.md

 ## TODO:
    * refactor js with async await instead of .then() sytanx ✅
   * Implement infinite scroll  ✅
-  * fix responsiveness on smaller screens
+  * fix responsiveness on smaller screens  ✅
-  * resize fonts
-  * fix issue with filter
+  * implement filter functionality
   * redeploy to vercel